 Bicycles In Travel Lanes

-Respect the right-of-way of bicyclists because they are entitled to share the road with other drivers.
-Bicycles may be travelling faster than you think.
+Bicycles may be traveling faster than you think.
 Do not turn in front of a bicyclist unless there is enough time to safely make the turn.
 Here are some critical points for drivers and bicyclists to remember.
 Motor vehicle drivers must:

 - Always look carefully for bicyclists before opening doors next to moving traffic or before turning.

-- Allow bicyclists enough room to avoid colliding with vehicle doors that are opened into traffic.
+- Pass bicyclists allowing enough room to avoid forcing them into parked vehicles or doors that are open into traffic.

 - Merge toward the curb or into the bike lane only when it is safe.